tokyo-ios-meetup/PresentationSlides/slides.md

 ![inline](logo.png)

-11:10 am - 11:20 am: Alex Takahashi will present on "Helium"
+11:10 am - 11:15 am: Introduction

-11:20 am - 11:50 am: Kazunobu Tasaka will present on "Introduction to UIStackView"
+11:15 am - 11:45 am: Derek Lee will present on "Writing Clean Code in Swift".

-11:50 am - 12:20 pm: Ben Guild will present on "Maintaining Modular UITableView(s), and Offline API Sync in 2016"
+11:45 am - 12:15 pm: Kaz Yoshikawa will present on "Tips and Tricks of ScrollView for vector graphics and Metal".

-12:20 pm - 12:35 pm: Christopher Sisk will present on "Getting Started with a Development Career"
+12:15 pm - 12:45 pm: Muneaki Nishimura will present on “Finding Vulnerabilities in Firefox for iOS”.

-12:35 pm - 1:00 pm: Discussion
+12:45 pm - 1:00 pm: Discussion

 ---

-# December 2016 Tokyo iOS Meetup
+# January 2017 Tokyo iOS Meetup

 ---